-Operational, Management, and Competitive Analysis
+Operational, Management, Strategic, and Competitive Analyses

 MANAGEMENT AND GOVERNANCE ANALYSIS OF THE CENTURY CENTER, MORRIS PERFORMING ARTS CENTER, AND PALAIS ROYALE